Varhal/strong-widget/README.md

 - Insert 3 letter currency code into row 2
 - Get API Key and insert into row 3

-> Not supported multiple currecies
-> Tested only on iPhone XS
+> Not supported multiple currecies, tested only on iPhone XS